 Anatomy and Placement

-A PICC may be inserted through the basilic, cephalic or median cubital veins.
-However, research indicates that the basilic vein is optimal (Mazzola, Schott-Baer & Addy, 1999).
-The basilic vein has the largest diameter and the greatest blood flow of the peripheral arm veins.
-The basilic vein also offers the straightest route to the superior vena cava (SVC).
+The basilic vein is relatively superficial and has the largest diameter and the greatest blood flow of the peripheral arm veins.
+The right basilic vein also offers the straightest blood return path to the right atrium (Gonzalez 2020).

-While the median cubital vein is smaller than the cephalic vein and has a variable course, it usually offers the second best insertion choice.
+The median cubital vein has a small diameter and a variable course but it may offer the second best insertion choice for smaller catheters.
 This is because it often takes a direct path to the the basilic vein and then on to the SVC.

 Instant Feedback: